dumaurier/pwa_jekyll/README.md

 ## Running Jekyll Manually

 1. Clone this repo
+2. Open a Terminal/CMD window in the destination folder and run `bundle install`
 2. Open a Terminal/CMD window in the destination folder and run `npm install`
 3. Type `gulp` to build the Jekyll site